An Integrated Framework of Prompt Engineering and Multidimensional Knowledge Graphs for Legal Dispute Analysis: Experiments and Evaluation of Legal Dispute Analysis

 This experiment uses three indicators—sensitivity, specificity, and precision—to evaluate model performance on legal judgment tasks.
 Sensitivity measures the model's ability to correctly identify legally relevant issues, calculated as true positives/(true positives + false negatives); specificity measures the model's ability to correctly exclude irrelevant issues, calculated as true negatives/(true negatives + false positives); precision measures the proportion of actually relevant issues among issues judged by the model to be relevant, calculated as true positives/(true positives + false positives).
 The test samples in this research were annotated by three senior legal experts as the standard for evaluation.

 The experimental results in Table~\ref{tab2} reveal performance differences among different configurations in legal judgment tasks.
-Traditional configuration scores on all three key indicators are lower than baseline configuration, with DeepSeek-R1-Distill-Qwen-32B model's sensitivity decreasing from 0.62 to 0.59 (a 4.8\% decrease), specificity from 0.78 to 0.75 (a 3.8\% decrease), and precision from 0.60 to 0.56 (a 6.7\% decrease).
+Traditional configuration scores on all three key indicators are lower than baseline configuration, such as DeepSeek-R1-Distill-Qwen-32B model's sensitivity decreasing from 0.6201 to 0.5867 (a 5.4\% decrease), specificity from 0.7841 to 0.7532 (a 3.9\% decrease), and precision from 0.6041 to 0.5638 (a 6.7\% decrease).
 This performance decline confirms the structural limitations of single prompts, which emphasize direct citation of legal provisions and precedents while neglecting in-depth consideration of complex relationships between legal concepts and consideration of different legal perspectives.
 This tendency limits the model's judgment ability when facing cases with unclear legal boundaries and complex disputes.
-In contrast, complete configuration achieves significant improvements on all indicators, with Llama 3.1 70B model showing the best performance, achieving sensitivity of 0.78 (a 9.9\% increase from baseline), specificity of 0.88 (a 4.8\% increase), and precision of 0.75 (a 10.3\% increase).
-Qwen/QwQ-32B model's sensitivity increased from baseline's 0.65 to 0.73 (a 12.3\% increase), indicating that the three-stage prompt structure and legal reasoning path templates provide the model with an analysis framework combining structured guidance with flexibility, enhancing its judgment ability in complex legal contexts.
+In contrast, complete configuration achieves significant improvements on all indicators, such as Qwen/QwQ-32B model's sensitivity increasing from baseline's 0.6546 to 0.7285 (an 11.3\% increase), indicating that the three-stage prompt structure and legal reasoning path templates provide the model with an analysis framework combining structured guidance with flexibility, enhancing its judgment ability in complex legal contexts.

 \FloatBarrier